Skip to content

 inState<Error> {

-// of extracting it a function (but it also depends on your testing strategy)
+// of extracting it to a function (but it also depends on your testing strategy)

 state.override { Loading }